Computational Complexity of Statistical Problems Workshop

 Program

-POSTER SUBMISSIONS: There will be a poster session on the first day of the workshop, June 14.
+POSTER SUBMISSIONS: There will be a poster session on the first day of the workshop, June 14 and will be held in LIDS (6th Floor of 32D Stata Dreyfoos Tower).
 Poster submissions are welcome from all.
 To present a poster, please submit a brief (1-3 paragraphs) abstract to FODSI.CCSI@gmail.com by May 19, and a response will be given by May 23.

 Organizers